practicusai/docs/docs/setup-guide.md

 - Lowest cost option and has forever free tier.
 - No limitations on CPU/RAM available for the Free Tier.
 - Most new generation laptops have high compute capacity.
 You can easily process 50 million+ row datasets and fairly complex AutoML problems.
 - You can switch back and forth to the cloud.
-E.g. You can use your computer for most use cases, switch to using the cloud with one click for very complex problems requiring GPUs (assuming your laptop doesn't have GPUs), and then switch back to continue on your computer when done.
+E.g. You can use your computer for most use cases, switch to using the cloud with one click for very complex problems requiring GPUs (assuming your computer doesn't have GPUs), and then switch back to continue on your computer when done.
 - If you have a Practicus AI Enterprise license, all professional features are unlocked, and you get the same experience as the pro cloud option.
 - Fairly simple installation and ready in 5-10 minutes.